74Thirsty/SaavyGambler/README.md

 ![Sheen Banner](https://raw.githubusercontent.com/74Thirsty/74Thirsty/main/assets/statpro.svg)

-# StatTrackerPro
+# SaavyGambler

-StatTrackerPro is a production-grade toolkit that helps fantasy sports players and bettors track statistics, fetch real-time data from public APIs, and calculate predictive insights such as point spreads, totals, and win probabilities.
+SaavyGambler is a production-grade toolkit that helps fantasy sports players and bettors track statistics, fetch real-time data from public APIs, and calculate predictive insights such as point spreads, totals, and win probabilities.